CityofSantaMonica/mds-provider/README.md

 ### Start the containers

 Start a local PostgreSQL server, as well as a local pgAdmin 4 client.
+Runs initialization scripts to create the database `$MDS_DB` with user account info `$MDS_USER` and `$MDS_PASSWORD`.

 ```bash
 $ docker-compose up -d --build --force-recreate
 ```

-Now head to http://localhost:$PGADMIN_HOST_PORT to connect.
+Now browse http://localhost:$PGADMIN_HOST_PORT to connect.

-### Stop the container
+### Stop the containers

-Shutdown and completely erase the containers
+Shutdown and completely erase the containers.

 ```bash
 $ docker-compose down